 We believe in the principles behind Fairtrade and we've developed a whole range of own-branded Fairtrade products including tea, coffee, sugar, chocolate and many, many more.

 It's not just about selling Fairtrade goods.
 We make an effort to encourage our customers to switch by holding events like tastings and demonstrations.
-We also offer our members 5x dividend points on all Fairtrade products, which is equal to five per cent of the price.

 Find out more about the Fairtrade Foundation.